Couples are increasingly turning to alternatives like divorce mediation and collaborative divorce instead of taking the traditional divorce route.

 1. Mediations have to be amicable.

 You might think that a mediation sounds nice – except there’s no way you could do it with your contentious ex.
 The truth is that not all mediation is amicable.
 Even if you and your former spouse don’t get along, you can still come to a mutually agreeable solution through mediation.

 That’s where the mediator comes in.
 Their job is to keep conversations productive, maintain focus, and steer both sides towards rational decisions.

 2. All mediators are the same.

 While it might seem hard to tell a good mediator from a bad one at first, it’s important to recognize that not all mediators will be great ones.
 In order to find the best one for you, look for a strong understanding of the state’s divorce laws, a relevant degree, law experience, mediation training, reviews from past clients, and certifications.
-Natalie Baird holds a Supreme Court Certification for Family Law Mediation and is Board Certified in Marital and Family Law, for example.
+Natalie Baird holds a Supreme Court Certification for Family Law Mediation and is board certified inactive in Marital and Family Law, for example.

 3. Mediation is couple’s therapy.

 Mediation is not a form of couple’s therapy, nor is it only for couples who are looking to reconcile their differences and get back together.
 A mediator’s job is not to reunite you.
 Rather, they’re focused on coming up with a fair and workable way to separate for the both of you.